 Five Fascinating Facts about Thomas Hardy

-Thomas Hardy was born on this day, 2 June, in 1840.
+Thomas Hardy was born on 2 June in 1840.
 (Seventeen years later to the day, composer Edward Elgar would be born.)
 Let’s raise a glass of something (cider?) to one of the great poets and novelists of English literature.

 2. At his birth, Hardy had been presumed stillborn until the midwife pointed out that the baby lived.
 Thus the great writer of ironic circumstances and strange twists of ‘fate’ had an appropriate induction into the world.
 He went on to live – and live for a long time, to the ripe old age of 87.

 3. Hardy had left instructions that his body was to be interred, without great ceremony, in the churchyard in his local village of Stinsford, Dorset.
-But… The government had other ideas: the author of such classic novels as The Mayor of Casterbridge and The Return of the Native should be buried, with full honour, in Westminster Abbey alongside the likes of Geoffrey Chaucer and Charles Dickens.
+But… The government had other ideas: the author of such classic novels as The Mayor of Casterbridge and Far from the Madding Crowd should be buried, with full honour, in Westminster Abbey alongside the likes of Geoffrey Chaucer and Charles Dickens.
 Eventually, a compromise was reached: Hardy would be interred in Poets’ Corner but his heart would be buried in his native Dorset.
 (The rumour that Hardy’s heart, which was kept in a biscuit tin prior to burial, was eaten by his cat before it could be interred, is unsubstantiated.)

 4. At his funeral in 1928, Hardy’s pallbearers included Rudyard Kipling, George Bernard Shaw, John Galsworthy, A. E. Housman, J. M. Barrie, Edmund Gosse, the Leader of the Opposition, and even the Prime Minister, Stanley Baldwin.
 He had become part of the literary establishment, although he hadn’t written a novel for over thirty years, after the adverse criticism his 1895 novel Jude the Obscure received from reviewers – and the Bishop of Wakefield, who reportedly burned the book for being immoral.
 Instead, Hardy had concentrated on poetry in his later life (he had started out as a poet before taking up novel-writing in the early 1870s).
 He has a reputation for being something of a gloomy author, and it’s true that his favoured – and, it must be said, more artistically successful – mode was the tragic rather than the comic, putting him at odds with many of his fellow Victorian novelists, whose books often end in union and marriage rather than death and isolation.
 But it might be more accurate to say that, like many great English writers, Hardy enjoyed the fine line that separates comedy from tragedy.
 ‘All comedy is tragedy, if you only look deep enough into it,’ he opined in a letter to John Addington Symonds in April 1889.